British Police Procedurals II: The Bill Slider Series

 And found this passage:

-“The food, when it came, was as miserable as could be rendered, the sort of rolls that were soft on the outside and hard on the inside instead of the other way around, scraped over with margarine instead of butter, with one thin square of processed cheese in each, whose four corner, poking outside the circumference, had gone hard and greasy from exposure.
-When Slider opened the rolls to inspect them, he found as a final insult a single wafer-thin circlet of tomato stuck to the marge in each, damp, anaemic and smelling of old knives.”
+“The food, when it came, was as miserable as could be rendered, the sort of rolls that were soft on the outside and hard on the inside instead of the other way around, scraped over with margarine instead of butter, with one thin square of processed cheese in each, whose four corners, poking outside the circumference, had gone hard and greasy from exposure.
+When Slider opened the rolls to inspect them, he found as a final insult a single wafer-thin circlet of tomato stuck to the margins in each, damp, anaemic and smelling of old knives.”

 I’m not going to argue that this description of a grotty cheese sandwich is the height of literary expression, but i) I had promised myself that I’d take the first passage I came across; and ii) it captures the spirit and tone of the series, where Slider – as well as many of the characters, both innocent and guilty – have to accept a little less in life rather than a little more.
 Harrod-Eagles creates a world where disappointments, compromises and frustrations are the order of the day, where love goes wrong, rage surfaces and murder occurs.

 I began this series of British PoliceProcedurals by reading Book #8, Blood Sinister because it was the earliest of the book in the series to be available on Kindle.
 I read through the end and then ordered the paper editions of Books 1 – 7, which is something I never bother to do.
 It says something of my love for the series that I read the first book after ten later on.